Get An Offer Today, Sell In Less Than 21 days...

 Check the Lease

-Sell directly to Buying Property 215 – we buy whether or not you have tenants!
-At Buying Property 215, we purchase properties as-is for cash, so closing is fast.
-There’s no need to worry about sprucing the place up, completing house repairs, or paying holding costs while the property lingers on the market.
-The professional buyers at Buying Property 215 will go over the numbers with you, making sure you agree that our offer is fair.
-We will also present to you that you would realize if you were to list your property on the MLS so that you can compare all options.
+Sell a property directly to Buying Property 215 – we buy whether or not you have tenants!
+At Buying Property 215, we purchase properties for cash, so closing is fast.
+No need to worry about sprucing the place up, completing house repairs, or paying holding costs while the property lingers on the market.
+The professional buyers at Buying Property 215 will review the numbers with you, ensuring you agree that our offer is fair.
+We will also present to you what you would realize if you were to list your property on the MLS so that you can compare all options.
 Working with Buying Property 215 makes selling your single-family houses or multi-family property in Philadelphia easy!
-Call [Buying Property 215] at [215-359-6090] or send us a message today.
-We have an A+ Rating by the Better Business Bureau!
+Call Buying Property 215 at [215-359-6090] or send us a message today.
+We have an A+ rating from the Better Business Bureau!